The Angel, Islington

 A branch of the Co-operative Bank occupies the ground floor of the former inn, but Wetherspoon’s Angel is right next door.
 The pub’s northern neighbour is a Starbucks that occupies the surviving section of the Angel picture theatre (1913).
-Its campanile-style tower (which has been converted to residential use) is visible on the right of the photograph above.
+Its campanile-style tower (which has been converted to residential use) is visible on the right of the photograph at the top of the page.
 Across the road, the reconstructed tube station is now part of the unappealing Angel Square complex, built in 1987–91.

 Inspired by the French Revolution, the republican Thomas Paine probably wrote the first part of The Rights of Man while staying at the Angel in 1790, although some have suggested that he was at the Old Red Lion.